Why Take Students Abroad? 5 Benefits of Educational Travel

 1. Dominican Republic

-Secondly, Dominican Republic residents are known to be warm and welcoming.
-This creates a comfortable environment for students to overcome their Spanish-speaking fears, and they’ll be more likely to engage with natives.
+Additionally, Dominican Republic residents are known to be warm and welcoming.
+This creates a comfortable environment for students to overcome their Spanish-speaking fears and they’ll be more likely to engage with natives.

 Our Spanish Language and Mountain Immersion program in the Dominican Republic allows students to learn Spanish in a the classroom from native speakers.
 Then the students will stay with a welcoming host family where they can use Spanish skills in a low-pressure setting.